filippos47/HackerRank/README.md

-Solutions to several HackerRank problems in C++.
+Solutions to several HackerRank problems, primarily in C++.